benjamineckstein/showcase/README.md

  * Verify that equal and hashcode implementations work as expected
  * even if you add new fields to your pojo.

-Automated Pojo testing is implemented with <https://github.com/OpenPojo/openpojo>
+Automated Pojo testing is implemented with <https://github.com/OpenPojo/openpojo> and <https://jqno.nl/equalsverifier/>